Achievable logoAchievable logo

 Feedback

 Speculative risk includes the possibility of gain.
-Gambling and investing in the stock market are good examples.
-You may lose money, but you may also come out ahead.
+Gambling and investing in the stock market are common examples: you might lose money, but you might also come out ahead.
 Speculative risk is not insurable.
-Risk management is how one deals with the possibility of financial loss.
-There are five ways to manage risk:

 1. Avoid